strace - trace system calls and signals

 - --status=set

-status=all.
-When using the status qualifier, because
+--status=all.
+When using the status qualifier, the

-clock_gettime(2) before select(2) finishes:
+different thread calls clock_gettime(2) before select(2)

 [pid 28779] 1130322148.939977 clock_gettime(CLOCK_REALTIME, {1130322148, 939977000}) = 0